Entrances of All-Time

 This was the film's first full glimpse of the shark, an hour and twenty minutes into the film - a truly spine-tingling moment.
 Brody could not believe the size of the creature, and with a classic, practical understatement, went inside the cabin where he told Quint (Robert Shaw) his assessment:

 The Rocky Horror Picture Show (1975)

 An engaged young couple Brad (Barry Bostwick) and Janet (Susan Sarandon) mistakenly ended up in a large castle after getting a flat tire in the middle of a rainy night while returning from a friend's wedding.

 There, after a group of conventioneers from the planet Transsexual finished a rendition of the Time Warp, a black-cloaked figure descended in an elevator behind them, tapping one sequin-encrusted high-heeled boot.
-When the elevator opened, the figure turned, causing Janet to scream and faint.
+Brad tried to reassure Janet: "I'm here, there's nothing to worry about."

 He invited the young couple to his lab for the unveiling of his creation - the perfect humanoid man named Rocky Horror.

 Introduction | 1920s-1935 | 1936-1939 | 1940-1945 | 1946-1949 | 1950-1955 | 1956-1959 | 1960-1965 | 1966-1969

 1970-1975 | 1976-1979 | 1980-1985 | 1986-1989 | 1990-1995 | 1996-1999 | 2000-2005 | 2006-Present